How Much Should You Have Saved for Retirement by Age?

 | 67 | 10x salary | $750,000 |

-These benchmarks assume you want to replace about 45% of your pre-retirement income from savings (with the rest coming from Social Security).
-If you plan to retire earlier, travel extensively, or carry debt into retirement, you may need 12-15x your salary.
+These assume you'll replace about 45% of your income from savings, with Social Security covering the rest.
+If you want to retire early, travel extensively, or carry debt into retirement, you may need 12-15x your salary.
 If you plan to work past 67 or live modestly, 8x may be sufficient.

 What Americans Actually Have Saved

-The gap between recommended savings and actual savings is significant for many Americans.
-Here is how average and median retirement savings compare to the benchmarks:
+The gap between where people should be and where they actually are is sobering.
+Here's how average and median retirement savings compare to the benchmarks:

 | Age Group | Avg.
 Retirement Savings | Median Savings | Benchmark Target |